PSRahul/PSRahul.github.io/projects/mlensemble.md

 + Extra Trees
 + Support Vector Machines

 Two varieties of ensembling are constructed.
-They are:
+They are

 #### Ensemble 1 - Soft Voting Classifier